Cerulean2/the-gathering-discord-bot/README.md

 To contribute to The Gathering Discord Bot, please open a pull request with your proposed changes.
 All contributions are welcome!

 ## License
-This project is licensed under the [MIT license](https://github.com/Cerulean2/the-gathering-discord-bot/blob/main/LICENSE)
+This project is licensed under the [GNU General Public License](https://github.com/Cerulean2/the-gathering-discord-bot/blob/main/LICENSE)